-At June 30, 2023, the District did not report a liability for its proportionate share of the collective net OPEB liability for life insurance benefits because the State of Kentucky provides the OPEB support directly to TRS on behalf of the District.
+At June 30, 2024, the District did not report a liability for its proportionate share of the collective net OPEB liability for life insurance benefits because the State of Kentucky provides the OPEB support directly to TRS on behalf of the District.
 The amount recognized by the District as its proportionate share of the OPEB liability, the related State support, and the total portion of the net OPEB liability that was associated with the District were as follows:

-District's proportionate share of the net OPEB liability

-Commonwealth's proportionate share of the Net OPEB liability associated with the District
+District's proportionate share of the net OPEB liability \$ - Commonwealth's proportionate share of the Net OPEB liability associated with the District 74,000 \$ 74,000

-The net OPEB liability was measured as of June 30, 2022, and the total pension liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2021.
-An expected total OPEB liability as of June 30, 2022 was determined using standard roll-forward techniques.
+The net OPEB liability was measured as of June 30, 2023, and the total pension liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2022.
+An expected total OPEB liability as of June 30, 2023 was determined using standard roll-forward techniques.
 The District's proportion of the net OPEB liability was based on the actual liability of the employees and former employees relative to the total liability of the Commonwealth as determined by the actuary.
-At June 30, 2022, the District's proportion was 0.243046%.
-For the year ended June 30, 2023, the District recognized OPEB expense of \$-0- and revenue of \$5,769 for support provided by the State.
+At June 30, 2023, the District's proportion was 0.26139%.

+For the year ended June 30, 2024, the District recognized OPEB expense of \$-0- and revenue of \$7,337 for support provided by the State.

-Actuarial methods and assumptions: The total OPEB liability was determined by applying procedures to the actuarial valuation as of June 30, 2021.
-The financial reporting actuarial valuation as of June 30, 2022, used the following actuarial methods and assumptions:
+Actuarial methods and assumptions - The total OPEB liability was determined by applying procedures to the actuarial valuation as of June 30, 2022.
+The financial reporting actuarial valuation as of June 30, 2023, used the following actuarial methods and assumptions:

-Valuation Date June 30, 2021 Measurement Date June 30, 2022
+Valuation Date June 30, 2022

+Measurement Date June 30, 2023

-Investment rate of return 7.1%, net of OPEB plan investment expense, including
+Investment rate of return 7.10%, net of OPEB plan investment expense, including

+inflation.

-Projected salary increases 3.0 - 7.5%, including wage inflation
+Projected salary increases 3.00 - 7.50%, including inflation

-Inflation rate
+Inflation rate 2.50%

-Real Wage Growth
+Real Wage Growth 0.25%

-Wage Inflation

-Municipal Bond Index Rate

-Discount Rate
+4.4

-Single Equivalent Interest Rate 7.1%, net of OPEB plan investment expense, including price
+Wage Inflation2.75%Municipal Bond Index Rate3.66%Discount Rate7.10%Single Equivalent Interest Rate7.10%, net of OPEB plan investment expense, including inflation.

-Mortality rates were based on the Pub2010 (Teachers Benefit-Weighted) Mortality Table projected generationally with MP-2020 with various set-forwards, set-backs and adjustments for each of the groups; service retirees, contingent annuitants, disabled retirees and active members.
+Mortality rates were based on the Pub-2010 (Teachers Benefit-Weighted) Mortality Table projected generationally with MP-2020 with various set-forwards, set-backs and adjustments for each of the groups: service, retirees, contingent annuitants, disabled retirees and active members.
 The demographic actuarial assumptions for retirement, disability incidence, withdrawal, rates of plan participation and rates of plan election used in the June 30, 2021, valuation were based on the results of the most recent actuarial experience study for the system, which covered the five-year period ending June 30, 2020, adopted by the board on September 20, 2021.
 The Municipal Bond Index Rate used for this purpose is the June average of the Bond Buyer General Obligation 20-year Municipal Bond Index published weekly by the Board of Governors of the Federal Reserve System.

-The long-term expected rate of return on OPEB plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on OPEB investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.